RashingPro/TypeWriter/README.md

 `npm install ultimate-type-writer`
 ## Using
 There are 2 different ways to use this package<br>
-Hard way's need more props to set, but it will provide more customizable effect
+Simple way less customizable, but easy to use
+Hard way more customizable, but harder to use
 ### Simple way
 #### Importing module
 ```js